 Locating the Frozen Water Pipe

-Identify the frozen pipe and locate the blockage.
-Follow the pipe back from the faucet to where it runs through cold areas, such as an exterior wall or unheated crawl space.
-Look for areas of the pipe that have frost or ice; it may also be slightly bulged or fissured.
+• Identify the frozen pipe: Locate the blockage by following the pipe from the faucet to where it runs through cold areas, such as exterior walls or unheated crawl spaces.

 Read the full article here